 Each outstanding share of Common Stock on the Record Date is entitled to one vote on each matter properly brought before the Annual Meeting.
-However, every shareholder voting for the election of directors may cumulate such shareholder's votes and give one candidate a number of votes equal to the number of directors to be elected (seven) multiplied by the number of shares held, or may distribute such shareholder's votes on the same principle among as many candidates as the shareholder may select.
-However, no shareholder shall be entitled to cumulate votes for any candidate unless the candidate's name has been placed in nomination prior to the voting and the shareholder, or any other shareholder, has given notice at the Annual Meeting prior to the voting of the intention to cumulate such shareholder's votes.
-The proxy holders are given discretionary authority, under the terms of the proxy, to cumulate votes represented by shares for which they are named in the proxy.
-In electing directors, the seven candidates receiving the highest number of affirmative votes shall be elected.
+However, in compliance with the General Corporation Law of the State of California, if a candidate nominated for election to the Board of Directors has had such candidate's name placed in nomination prior to the shareholder vote and a shareholder gives notice, prior to the voting, of such shareholders' intention to cumulate such shareholder's votes, then (and only then) every shareholder voting for the election of directors will be entitled to cumulate such shareholder's votes for the election of directors and give one candidate a number of votes equal to the number of directors to be elected (eight) multiplied by the number of shares held or may distribute such shareholder's votes on the same principle among as many candidates as the shareholder may select.
+If, in connection with the election of directors, cumulative voting is selected, then the eight candidates receiving the highest number of affirmative votes shall be elected.